 There are other leave reform policies coming up on the horizon as well.
 The paid family and medical leave bill will come into effect in 2020, allowing workers to apply for up to 12 weeks of paid leave for personal illness, pregnancy, or illness of family members.
 This is one of the most extensive family leave initiatives in the United States.

-What’s more is employers cannot require employees to find replacements to cover their absences.
+What’s more, employers cannot require employees to find replacements to cover their absences.
 This means that the employer will be responsible for finding a replacement, if necessary—and for 24×7 scheduling environments like manufacturing, public safety, and energy production, it is necessary.

 And when you consider that unscheduled absenteeism costs roughly $3,600 per year, per worker, you see how quickly not having an efficient shift replacement process in place could add up.

-Rather than wasting time on flipping through company directories and dialing yourself, there is an opportunity to fully automate the process for finding replacements.
-You can fill a schedule vacancy in minutes with Workloud’s Smart Backfill™ tool; automatically call or text qualified employees to meet any need based on your pre-set compliance rules.
+Rather than wasting time flipping through company directories and dialing yourself, there is an opportunity to fully automate the process of finding replacements.
+You can fill a schedule vacancy in minutes with Indeavor’s Smart Backfill™ tool; automatically call or text qualified employees to meet any need based on your pre-set compliance rules.

 You can learn more about the advantages of automating this process here.